 - pinching the splinter with the tweezers and pulling it out gently and slowly

-While this method still needs medical testing, some people try soaking the area in a solution in an attempt to draw out a buried splinter.
+While this method still needs medical testing, some people try soaking the area in a solution to draw out a buried splinter.

 Some commonly used solutions include:

-Using one of these solutions, try removing the splinter by:
+Using one of these solutions, a person can try to remove the splinter by:

 - soaking the splinter in the liquid for a few minutes